telefonicaid/fiware-cloto/README.md

 ### Installation
 ------------

-Once you have all prerequisites installed, you must create a DB named cloto in your MySQL server and configure database access located in cloto/db.cfg
+Once you have all prerequisites installed, you must create a DB named cloto in your MySQL server.

 After all  you must run install.sh with sudo privileges in order to start installation.
-This script should install fiware-cloto in /opt/policyManager
+This script should install fiware-cloto in /opt/policyManager and it will ask you for some configuration parameters, please, be ensure you have all this data before starting the script in order to install fiware-cloto easiest.
+    - Keystone URL.
+    - Keystone admin user, password and tenant.
+    - Mysql user and password.

 After finishing you must configure cloto configuration and some apache settings.